-- All IT related requests must be directed to the Service Desk through the Happy Service Desk Management System (HDSMS), accessible at http://sd.aui.ma, - For urgent requests or for reporting major system outages, students can reach SD through dialing 666 - The Service Desk regular working hours are from 8:30 AM to 5:30 PM on all working days.
-However, for better service, the Service Desk extends its support hours daily from 5:30 PM to 11:00 PM, and during the weekends through dialing 666. - All major incidents, system wide outage, and service change are communicated in a timely manner by the Service Desk via email and via the HSDMS on its "News" section, accessible at http://sd.aui.ma/ news.
+- All IT related requests must be directed to the Service Desk through the ITS Ticketing System at http://aui.kayako.com - For urgent requests or for reporting major system outages, students can reach SD through dialing 666 - The Service Desk regular working hours are from 8:30 AM to 5:30 PM on all working days.
+However, for better service, the Service Desk extends its support hours daily from 5:30 PM to 11:00 PM, and during the weekends through dialing 666.

+All major incidents, system wide outages, and service changes are communicated in a timely manner through the ITS Ticketing System